epfl-lara/stainless/core/src/sphinx/genc.rst

 ..
 NOTE::
-  Currently the memory model is limited to stack allocations.
+  Currently the memory model is limited to stack allocation and global state.
 Hence, no dynamic allocation is done using ``malloc`` function family.